1.e4 c5 2.Nf3 e6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 Nc6

 I posted two examples of my analyses in my blog.
 The first analysis is short, as I managed to confine the material to one single game.
 The second analysis is more on the longer side: Example 1, Example 2

 The material is presented as a turnkey solution, providing you with a maximum of information.
 As every client has specific requirements, there is no one-fits-all advice on how to work with it.
 Generally, you receive the best result the more active your style of learning is.
 See my post on active learning, especially point 6.
 In case you are short of time, there are a lot of possibilities to reduce the effort:

 1. The material is ordered by frequency.
 Concentrate on only the most frequent options for White (top 4 is the minimum, top 7 would be better).

 2. Reduce redundancy.
 In some cases I present different options for Black.
 Play quickly through the main lines and stick to the option that suits you best.

 3. Concentrate on the top level.
 Most analyses consist of three levels.
 If you only play through the main lines and disregard the side lines, you will safe a lot of time.

 In any case, it is good to have all the material for reference purposes.
 If you happen to play blitz on a platform, you will be able to look up later, whether your interpretation was in line with my theory.
-You might even want to insert your game in the material, analyze it there and thus enrich my work.
+You might even want to insert your games in the material, analyze it there and thus enrich the data.